bruceravel/demeter/documentation/Athena/process/series.rst

 set of copied groups are marked and plotted in the space most appropriate for the examined parameter.

-For parameters, line the pre- and post-edge line parameter, which affect the edge step, the average edge step value and its standard devaition are calculated and displayed in the text control that is nortmally disabled.
+For parameters, line the pre- and post-edge line parameter, which affect the edge step, the average edge step value and its standard deviation are calculated and displayed in the text control that is nortmally disabled.

 .. _fig-series: